elephantscale/es-training-new/README.md

+# ES-Training-New
+This is the repo for our new MD based content.

-# Dev Setup for writing markdown slides
+## Dev Setup for writing markdown slides

-## Option 1 : Using Reveal.js / Reveal-md plugins
+## Using Reveal.js / Reveal-md plugins

 [reveal js](https://github.com/hakimel/reveal.js)
 [reveal md](https://github.com/webpro/reveal-md)